johnnyduo/Aslan-Agents/README.md

 - **Reown Team** for seamless wallet integration
 - **SauceSwap** for DEX collaboration

-Built with ❤️ for the Hedera Hackathon 2024
+Built with ❤️ for Hedera Hello Future: Ascension Hackathon 2025

 ---